American Rescue Plan - Local Funding

 One unique feature of ARP is direct assistance to local municipalities.
 ARP will deliver $350 billion for state, local, territorial, and Tribal governments.
 You can view allocations on the Treasury website.

 This is a unique opportunity for local, rural governments to spend funds with a high degree of flexibility to meet local needs.
-Progressive organizations have an essential role in creating positive outcomes.
+Organizations with community ties and trusted relationships have an essential role in creating positive outcomes.

 Rural Program Priorities